mieweb/docs/content/functions/system-administration/asset-management/inventory-mappings.md

 ---
 id: '1nvcWeIakN3JOQyEK1j5fOJn6sXjalZuVXRKub1w4nos'
 title: 'Inventory Mappings'
-date: '2022-08-09T16:04:42.801Z'
+date: '2024-05-21T15:22:11.466Z'
-version: 91
+version: 99
-lastAuthor: 'horner'
+lastAuthor: 'janderson'
 mimeType: 'text/x-markdown'
 links: []
 source: 'https://drive.google.com/open?id=1nvcWeIakN3JOQyEK1j5fOJn6sXjalZuVXRKub1w4nos'
 wikigdrive: 'dd69069d725fca5f553df7ded62e130a49d49ca6'
 ---
-## After you have added a new inventory item into your inventory in the Master Inventory List/Control tab, you then map it in the Mappings tab.
+After you have added a new inventory item into your inventory in the Master Inventory List/Control tab, you then map it in the Mappings tab.

 The Mappings tab is located in the sidemenu tab named *Inventory*.
 It will open to the default of showing you all of the current *Inventory Mappings*.